 Did you know a Fire Extinguisher must be commissioned before use?

 It’s easy to take fire extinguishers for granted.
-We expect they will always be accessible and ready to use in an emergency, but did you know you cannot make a fire extinguisher available for use, until it has been commissioned in place?
+We expect they will always be accessible and ready to use in an emergency, so you need to make sure they are fit for purpose as and when required.

-In fact, there is quite a bit of information that, as a business owner, or responsible person for a building, contents and people, you should be aware of before a fire extinguisher can be used.
+In fact, there is quite a bit of information that, as a business owner, or responsible person for buildings, contents and people, you should be aware of when it comes to fire extinguisher commissioning.

 Fully-functioning fire extinguishers not only protect your premises and your people from the dangers of fire; a correctly commissioned extinguisher is a requirement of ‘The Regulatory Reform (Fire Safety) Act 2005’.